wml-frc/UDP_TransferNT/README.md

 #define DEFAULT_NT_PORT

 /**
  * Change the default type block number.
-Changed how many blocks are made inside the buffer. (not recommended to change) as the number of blocks must be able to devide the buffersize evenly.
+Changed how many blocks are made inside the buffer. (not recommended to change) as the number of blocks must be able to divide the buffersize evenly.
 E.g, block num is 4, 256/4 = 64 bytes
  */
 #define DEFAULT_N_TYPEBLOCK

 /**
  * Specify the buffer size.
 If you specify a buffer size on one device.
-You must change it to match on the other device/divices
+You must change it to match on the other device/devices
  */
 #define DEFAULT_BUFFER_SIZE